Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Results

 \subsubsection{Persevering until the end}

-A notable outlier to all students is Student 1, who completed the course with the best grade despite only minimally interacting with weekly tasks.
-Even when relying only on high dropout risk strategies, the student achieved the best grade by obtaining near best points from the final exam.
-While the final grade can be seen an indicator of good performance, the student's self-evaluation of own learning methods is much more critical, with them setting a low bar for own performance: \begin{quote} [Student 1]: \emph{[The study style] was not really working.
+A notable outlier among all students is Student 1, who completed the course with the highest grade despite only minimally interacting with the weekly tasks.
+Even though they relied only on high dropout risk strategies, the student achieved the top grade by obtaining near-best points on the final exam.
+While the final grade can be seen as an indicator of good performance, the student's self-evaluation of their own learning methods is much more critical, setting a low bar for their own performance: \begin{quote} [Student 1]: \emph{[The study style] was not really working.
 The worst for me was time management, which required extra effort.
 For now, my goal is to just pass the course for which my approach should be good enough.} \end{quote} When further reflecting on regulating own effort, the student brought up a larger issue with transitioning to university: \begin{quote} [Student 1]: \emph{...I had difficulties getting accustomed to university studies.
-At the same time I had to also get used to living by myself.} \end{quote} Visually, the student's strategy was generally focused on a quick and risky attempt to complete mandatory tasks, and in course week 9 there is are no observes student sessions at all.
-The risky approach to studying is confirmed in the self-report: \begin{quote} [Student 1]: \emph{I usually used one day for programming stuff.
-With the course assignment I used a bit more time in places.} \end{quote} When answering the question about scheduling learning, the student notes their reactive nature to deadlines: \begin{quote} [Student 1]: \emph{Actually, I went by deadlines and personal life, depending on how I felt or had time. } \end{quote} Further, the student studied alone, highlighting avoidance of social events as the main reason: \begin{quote} [Student 1]: \emph{I mostly studied remotely, to which I am not accustomed to, but large lecture halls don't really seem attractive to me.} \end{quote} Nevertheless, the main reason to passing the course could be attributed to the student's ability to find and information necessary: \begin{quote} [Student 1]: \emph{I mainly used course materials and the internet.
+At the same time I had to also get used to living by myself.} \end{quote} Visually, the student's strategy was focused on a quick, risky attempt to complete the mandatory tasks, and in course week 9 there are no observed student sessions at all.
+This risky approach to studying is confirmed in the self-report: \begin{quote} [Student 1]: \emph{I usually used one day for programming stuff.
+With the course assignment I used a bit more time in places.} \end{quote} When answering the question about scheduling learning, the student notes a reactive approach to deadlines: \begin{quote} [Student 1]: \emph{Actually, I went by deadlines and personal life, depending on how I felt or had time. } \end{quote} Further, the student studied alone, citing avoidance of social events as the main reason: \begin{quote} [Student 1]: \emph{I mostly studied remotely, to which I am not accustomed to, but large lecture halls don't really seem attractive to me.} \end{quote} Nevertheless, the main reason for passing the course could be attributed to the student's ability to find the necessary information: \begin{quote} [Student 1]: \emph{I mainly used course materials and the internet.
 I was doing pretty well in terms of finding the right information. [...]
 The course materials were good.} \end{quote}